 So if you’re trying to regain movement in a paralyzed arm, spend time visualizing yourself moving your arm.
 It will activate neuroplasticity and start reconnecting your mind to muscle.

 This works best when you combine mental practice with physical practice.
-To regain movement in a paralyzed arm, spend time both visualizing your arm moving and doing passive arm exercises.

 6. Try some electrical stimulation.

 Other great ways to maximize neuroplasticity is with electrical stimulation.

 Electrical stimulation uses electrical impulses to give your affected muscles a ‘jolt’ and make them contract.
 This introduces some movement, which can further activate neuroplasticity.